websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/applying-a-hotfix.md

 > Subscribers

-A Hotfix is a fix or collection of fixes delivered between Updates (or between Fix Packs for DXP 7.3 SP2 and earlier) to address a customer's confirmed critical DXP issues.
+A Hotfix is a fix or collection of fixes delivered between Updates (or between Fix Packs for versions before DXP 7.3 SP3) to address a customer's confirmed critical DXP issues.
 You can request at Hotfix via a [Help Center ticket](https://help.liferay.com/hc).
 After receiving a Hotfix, you can install it using the Patching Tool.

 ```{warning}
 **Always** [back up](./backing-up.md) your database and installation before applying a Hotfix.